 3. Be demanding

 This is your life.
 And you are the one creating it.
 When you place an order in the universe, mean it.
-There is no “meant to be” or “not meant to be”.
-You are the one deciding—create with conviction.
+There is no “meant to be” or “not meant to be.”
+You’re the one deciding—create with conviction.

 4. Stop checking

 When you plant a seed you don’t keep digging it up to see if it is sprouting.
 Yes, you do care for it—water it, protect it and perhaps feed it.
 But you don’t stand over it all day wondering if it’s growing.
-You let it go to let it grow.
+Let it go to let it grow.